VirtualButFake/AudioTools/README.md

 # Automatic ROBLOX audio-related things script

-Designed to be used with Lune, basically just [Tarmac](https://github.com/Roblox/tarmac) but for audio
+Designed to be used with Lune, aims to be something like [Tarmac](https://github.com/Roblox/tarmac) but for audio and not updated often
 (i got bored)